 6. You can spend time with the people you care about

-Having a lazy weekend gives you the chance to spend time with your family and friends.
+Having a lazy weekend gives you the chance to spend time with your family and your friends (for instance a girls' day!).
 It can be quality time just being together, without rushing to various activities or being too busy.
 Sometimes this is the best thing for relationships.

 During the week, you may run from work to school to after-school activities without feeling like you can genuinely connect with your loved ones.
 But during a weekend of relaxation, there is no schedule, and there is no rush.
 So you can sit together, talk, laugh, and enjoy the moment.